dmelcer9/dmelcer9.github.io/_posts/2024-11-20-open-letter-khoury-curriculum.md

 ---
-title: An open letter to Dean Beth Mynatt and Senior Associate Dean Ben Hescott
+title: An Open Letter to Dean Beth Mynatt and Senior Associate Dean Ben Hescott
 tags: []
 ---